the-lucky-clover/calclik/README.md

-# EventScan - Smart Event Scanner
+# zro-day - Smart Event Scanner

-EventScan is a browser extension that scans web pages for events and adds them to your calendar using AI-powered detection.
+zro-day is a browser extension that scans web pages for events and adds them to your calendar using AI-powered detection.
 Available for Chrome and Safari (Mac App Store).

 ## Features